Mental Health

 One of the most effective treatments for social anxiety in adolescents is Cognitive Behavioral Therapy (CBT).
 CBT helps teenagers identify negative thought patterns and replace them with more constructive thoughts.
 Through gradual exposure to social situations, adolescents learn to manage their fears and become more comfortable in social settings.

-In my experience as a counsellor in Muzaffarnagar, I’ve seen firsthand how CBT has transformed the lives of adolescents struggling with social anxiety.
+In my experience as a best counsellor in Muzaffarnagar, I’ve seen firsthand how CBT has transformed the lives of adolescents struggling with social anxiety.
 One success story is of Ankit, a 16-year-old boy who feared presenting in class.
 After several CBT sessions, Ankit learned to challenge his irrational fears, and through gradual exposure, he was able to give presentations with far less anxiety.

 Parents looking for online counselling in India can access affordable therapy services that specialize in CBT, which is often the most recommended approach for treating social anxiety in teens.